ecmwf/metview-python/docs/grib.rst

    * :math:`\phi` is the latitude
    * :math:`\lambda` is the longitude.

    The derivatives are computed with a second order finite-difference approximation.
 The resulting fields contain missing values on the poles.
-If ``fx`` and ``fy`` are horizontal wind components the GRIB **paramId** of the resulting field is set to 155 (=divergence).
+If ``fx`` and ``fy`` are horizontal wind components the ecCodes **paramId** of the resulting field is set to 155 (=divergence).

    .. warning::
       :func:`divergence` is only implemented for regular latitude-longitude grids.